gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

     To see potential other best solutions (in case several obtained the same highest score), see file `all_best_solutions.tsv`.

-    To see all possible, candidate systems without further processing, see files `all_systems.txt` and `all_eligible_systems.tsv`.
+    To see all possible, candidate systems without further processing, see files `all_systems.txt` and `all_systems.tsv`.

     The `best_solution_report.tsv` file is the most similar to former V1 file `macsyfinder.report`.

   * **all_systems.txt** - This file describes the search process of all possible candidate systems given the definitions in systems' models - without processing of the potential overlaps between candidate systems.
-This set of possible candidate systems are also given under the form of a tabulated file in `all_eligible_systems.tsv`.
+This set of possible candidate systems are also given under the form of a tabulated file in `all_systems.tsv`.

   * **rejected_clusters.txt** - This file lists candidate clusters of systems' components that were rejected by MacSyFinder during the search process, and were thus not assigned to a candidate system.